faizan14/org-chart/README.md

 # Project Title

 Org-chart.
 An application to maintain an organization chart.
+Edit/Delete functionalities are yet to be implemented.

 ## Getting Started